portellam/powerstate-virtmanager/README.md

 **Note:** This information is pending development and is subject to change.

 #### 4.3.
 Hardware
-- The following firmware options are supported and enabled:
+The following firmware options are supported and enabled (motherboard and CPU):
-    - S3 Shutdown (Sleep).
+    - System Power State S3 (Sleep).
-    - S4 Shutdown (Hibernation).
+    - System Power State S4 (Hibernation).

 ### 5. Download
 **Note:** This information is pending development and is subject to change.